Nihang Law Professional Corporation Logo

 Key elements of the plan stand out, all of which are visible in 2025’s Express Entry results:

-In March 2025, IRCC also removed job-offer points from the CRS, a change that has influenced competitiveness in general draws.
+In March 2025, IRCC also removed job-offer points from the Comprehensive Ranking System (CRS), a significant reform that has influenced competitiveness and shifted draw outcomes, particularly in general rounds.

 The Broader Impact: What Applicants Should Know